schlagert/syslog/README.md

 * Log messages and standard `error_logger` reports according to RFC 3164 (BSD Syslog) or RFC 5424 (Syslog Protocol) without the need for drivers, ports or NIFs.
+* System independent logging to local or remote facilities using UDP.
 * Robust event handlers - using supervised event handler subscription.
 * Optionally independent error messages using a separate facility.
 * Get the well-known SASL event format for `supervisor` and `crash` reports.